After registering as a CLS User in the CLS User Portal, and accepting the User Agreement, there are two types of training required.

 - Posting proper safety protocols and signs required for experiments.

-- Ensuring experimenters working at a beamline have completed the Beamline Specific Orientation (BSO).
+- Ensuring experimenters working with the beamline have completed the Beamline Specific Orientation (BSO).

 - Contacting CLS staff or the Floor Coordinator in case of a problem.